netd-tud/riot-exercises/09-netapi/README.md

 Sending IPv6 packets.

 First, we need to move the reception to its own thread, so we can still use the shell in the main thread.
-Revisit the [Threads excercise](../06-threads) for that.
+Revisit the [Threads exercise](../06-threads) for that.
 Remember that the message queue from Task 1 needs to be initialized for the new thread!

 Now we implement sending as a shell command that expects two arguments: the destination address and a string message.
-You can also revisit the [Shell excercise](../03-shell) for more on shell .
+You can also revisit the [Shell exercise](../03-shell) for more on shell.

 ```C
 int send_packet(int argc, char **argv)